 In the spring of 2021, Washington State enacted a 7 percent capital gains tax on some taxpayers’ long-term capital gains starting in 2022.
-Accordingly, individuals living or investing in Washington state need to learn how the law works.
-And also how to minimize its impact.

 A caution?
 The new law burdens both the state and investors with surprisingly complicated rules…